juliajoo/docs/_posts/2019-04-30-com-gatt-notify.md

 enabled board by AdaFruit.
 Have a look at the documentation we compiled to get an overview of its capabilities and set up your Arduino IDE: [Feather 32u4](/docs/2019/04/30/platform-feather)

-For this you will also have to install the following library (Bluefruit nRF51), which you can do in Sketch -> Include Library -> Manage Libraries :
+For this you will also have to install the following libraries: Bluefruit nRF51, and Adafruit Unified Sensor,  which you can do in Sketch -> Include Library -> Manage Libraries:

 ![](/docs/assets/res/library.png)